Who We Are

 Affinity groups are formed around similar backgrounds, life experiences, and common interests.
 Cathedral School prioritizes and supports adult affinity spaces as a way to facilitate relationship-building among employees and create space for mentoring and collaboration.
 Participation in these affinity spaces is voluntary.

-• Faculty of Color Sustainability Group
+• Faculty and Staff of Color Sustainability Group

 • LGBTQ+ Sustainability Group

-• White Accountability & Awareness Group
+• White Awareness & Accountability Group

-• Women Leadership Group
+• Women’s Affinity Group

 PROFESSIONAL DEVELOPMENT